-It takes anywhere between few weeks to few months before your puppy can learn potty training completely.
+It takes anywhere from a few weeks to a few months before your puppy can learn potty training completely.
 There are several factors that affect your puppy’s learning speed.
 In my opinion, there are three of the most important factors, they are puppy’s age, potty train method, and training schedule.

 The Puppy’s Age

-If we have the same perception, let’s take a look the biological limitation that your GSD puppy has in each stage of his development.
+Let’s take a look at the biological limitation that your GSD puppy has in each stage of his development.

 - At age 8 to 16 weeks, your puppy can hold pups and pee for approximately 2 hours.